chrispiech/pensieve/README.md

 * Run `GitViewer.java` as a Java application.

 Description of relevant files:
+* `runnable/`: contains drag-and-drop JARs for Deluxe and Lite versions of Pensieve
 * `stanford/edu/gitviewer/`: handles overall Pensieve setup and layout
   * `GitViewer.java`: main controller, full version of Pensieve used by Teaching Assistants
   * `GitViewerStudent.java`: condensed version of Pensieve given to students